Beer: Strength

 Beer ranges from less than 3% alcohol by volume (abv) to around 14% abv, though this strength can be increased to around 20% by re-pitching with champagne yeast, and to 55% ABV by the freeze-distilling process.
 The alcohol content of beer varies by local practice or beer style.
-The pale lagers that most consumers are familiar with fall in the range of 4–6%, with a typical ABVof 5%.
+The pale lagers that most consumers are familiar with fall in the range of 4–6%, with a typical ABV of 5%.
 The customary strength of British ales is quite low, with many session beers being around 4% abv.
 In Belgium, some beers, such as table beer are of such low alcohol content (1%–4%) that they are served instead of soft drinks in some schools.
 The weakest beers are described as 'alcohol-free', typically containing 0.05% ABV; this compares to low alcohol beers which may contain 1.2% ABV or less, and conventional beers which average 4.4% ABV.

 The strength of beers has climbed during the later years of the 20th century.
 Vetter 33, a 10.5% ABV (33 degrees Plato, hence Vetter "33") doppelbock, was listed in the 1994 Guinness Book of World Records as the strongest beer at that time, though Samichlaus, by the Swiss brewer Hürlimann, had also been listed by the Guinness Book of World Records as the strongest at 14% ABV.
 Since then, some brewers have used champagne yeasts to increase the alcohol content of their beers.
 Samuel Adams reached 20% ABV with Millennium, and then surpassed that amount to 25.6% ABV with Utopias.
-The strongest beer brewed in Britain was Baz's Super Brew by Parish Brewery, a 23% ABVbeer.
+The strongest beer brewed in Britain was Baz's Super Brew by Parish Brewery, a 23% ABV beer.
 In September 2011, the Scottish brewery BrewDog produced Ghost Deer, which, at 28%, they claim to be the world's strongest beer produced by fermentation alone.

-The product claimed to be the strongest beer made is Schorschbräu's 2011 Schorschbock 57 with 57,5% ABV.
+The product claimed to be the strongest beer made is Schorschbräu's 2011 Schorschbock 57 with 57.5% ABV.
 It was preceded by The End of History, a 55% Belgian ale, made by BrewDog in 2010.
 The same company had previously made Sink The Bismarck!, a 41% ABV IPA, and Tactical Nuclear Penguin, a 32% ABV Imperial stout.
 Each of these beers are made using the eisbock method of fractional freezing, in which a strong ale is partially frozen and the ice is repeatedly removed, until the desired strength is reached, a process that may class the product as spirits rather than beer.
-The German brewery Schorschbräu's Schorschbock, a 31% ABV eisbock, and Hair of the Dog's Dave, a 29% abv barley wine made in 1994, used the same fractional freezing method.
+The German brewery Schorschbräu's Schorschbock, a 31% ABV eisbock, and Hair of the Dog's Dave, a 29% ABV barley wine made in 1994, used the same fractional freezing method.
 A 60% ABV blend of beer with whiskey was jokingly claimed as the strongest beer by a Dutch brewery in July 2010.